 Stack Overflow conducted a comprehensive survey of 65,000 software developers from 186 countries to answer one question: What do software developers want?
 They found out that the chance to experiment with new technologies topped the list with a 51% response.

-Application modernization allows you to attract technical talent that further accelerates the entire modernization process.
+Having a strong application modernization strategy in place allows you to attract technical talent that further accelerates the entire modernization process.

 A short-term project to move away from an unsupported PHP version is a sound move.
-However, that’s not modernization.
-Leaders need to be aware of how application modernization fits in with broader transformation.
+However, that’s not an application modernization strategy.
+Leaders need to be aware of how app modernization fits in with broader transformation.

 How will your application look in the next five years?
 How can you iterate fast enough to outpace competitors?
 Application modernization calls for clarity on such strategic questions.
 It requires a mid-to-long-term roadmap.